zahrabayim/shinyCircos-V2.0-input-generator/README.md

 This R script processes a normalized gene expression matrix and WGCNA module gene lists (Red & Turquoise) to generate BED-format files for visualization with shinyCircos-V2.0.
 It retrieves gene coordinates via Ensembl BioMart and performs correlation analysis on module genes.

+Data source
+The input files used in this analysis were obtained from:

+Yazar, V., Yilmaz, I. C., Bulbul, A., Klinman, D. M., & Gursel, I. (2023).
+Gene network landscape of mouse splenocytes reveals integrin complex as the A151 ODN-responsive hub molecule in the immune transcriptome.
+Molecular therapy.
+Nucleic acids, 31, 553–565. https://doi.org/10.1016/j.omtn.2023.02.004

 How to Use

 1. Clone the repository: